danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 ## Additional notes

-1. To run the apparent validation find in any performance measure calculation find “gbsg5” and replace with “rott5” except for model development part;
+1. To run the apparent validation find “gbsg5” and replace with “rott5” from paragraph “Discrimination” on.

-2. To run validation of the extended model in any performance find “efit1” and replace with “efit1_pgr”.
+2. To run the model with the PGR as additional biomarker find “efit1” and replace with with “efit1_pgr” from paragraph “Discrimination” on.

+When use apparent validation, be careful to use the correct labels in the plot!

 ## Reproducibility ticket